developer-zebra/developer-zebra-site/src/mx/mx-version-on-device/index.md

 ---
-title: MX and OSX Versions
+title: How to Get the MX/OSX Version
 layout: guide.html
 ---